 Some species are not suitable for planting near sewer pipes – their roots can infiltrate and eventually destroy pipes, causing significant inconvenience and costly repairs.
 Roots anchor and support trees, but they also seek and supply moisture and nutrients for continued growth.
 If they grow into sewer or water pipes while seeking moisture they can disrupt, block and damage drains, sewers and water mains.

 What can I do?

 The most effective step is prevention, as once tree roots get into the system, pipes can become damaged and require costly repairs.
 So planting appropriately near sewer pipes and mains is the best way to avoid problems in the future.

 If you believe there is a blockage in the MidCoast Water Services sewer mains servicing your property, call us on 1300 133 455.

 Who is responsible for fixing the problem?

-You are responsible for any repairs, replacement or maintenance for the pipes and fittings within your property, until after the connection point to MidCoast Water’s pipes (usually near your property boundary).
+You are responsible for any repairs, replacement or maintenance for the pipes and fittings within your property, until after the connection point to MidCoast Water Services' pipes (usually near your property boundary).

 What type of plant should I select?

-When planting near sewer mains property owners are asked to ensure they don’t plant directly over the main, and that any plants in the vicinity of the main should be no higher than one meter when fully grown.
+When planting near sewer mains, property owners are asked to ensure they don’t plant directly over the main, and that any plants in the vicinity of the main should be no higher than one metre when fully grown.

 Where are my sewer pipes located?